JacquesDeclercq/US-Income/README.md

 # US-Income Project

-Predict the income of a US citizen based <.
+Predict the income of a US citizen based.

 ## Mission objectives